 As it turns out, getting an authentic Sak Yant tattoo is quite the process.
 We understood that we would need to provide a small offering, light incense, repeat prayers in Thai, and communicate with the Arjan in Thai.

-Our main requirement was receiving a Sak Yant from a true master and to treat Thai/Buddhist culture with respect.
+Our main requirement was to receieve a Sak Yant from a true master and to treat Thai/Buddhist culture with respect.
 We felt more comfortable leaving all this to a local guide.
 Ultimately, we decided to book through Airbnb several weeks before arriving in Thailand.
 The tour sizes are pretty small (ours had only four people) so we were able to ask all of our questions in a very comfortable environment.

 Work on celebrities

 Sak Yant tattoos became mainstream with the help of American celebrities.
 Angelina Jolie got her first Sak Yant tattoo in 2003 (from a different Arjan than ours) and now has three.
 Brad Pitt and tons of other celebrities received Sak Yants too.

 This Airbnb tour worked closely with a specific Arjan: Arjan Neng.
 His claim to fame is tattooing Brook Shields and Steven Seagal.
 View his Facebook page here or his website here.
 According to his site, he was an apprentice for 6 years and has been a Sak Yant master since 2002.

 Despite tattooing celebrities, he works in a humble Samnak (studio), far from the action in Bangkok’s city center.
 To me, this was actually refreshing and added to the authenticity of the experience.

 Still, he’s the kind of artist you should book before you even arrive in Thailand.
 We booked our tour then sent a deposit on Paypal about three weeks before the ceremony, and that was in the low tourist season.
 In other words, simply showing up at his Samnak and hoping for the best probably won’t get you far.